sampalest/cryptox/README.md

 - Download latest release from https://github.com/Samuelpe/cryptox/releases

 ## Use this app
-Just drag file or folder you want to encrypt, set a passwrod and that's it.
+Just drag file or folder you want to encrypt, set a password and that's it.
 Easy!
 Support all files.

 <div align="center">